elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/diving_in.md

 In this book, we're using the _latest_ version of Phoenix available.
 Make sure you're working with **Phoenix 1.3**, or the commands and files will all look different as you work through the instructions.

-To fetch the latest version of Phoenix, use the following command:
+To fetch the latest version of Phoenix, run the following command:

 ```shell
 $ mix archive.install https://github.com/phoenixframework/archives/raw/master/phx_new.ez
 ```

-After installation, run the `mix help` command and verify that some examples start with `mix phx` instead of `mix phoenix`.

 ## Creating the Platform